A Man Walks into a Teleporter...

-However, philosophers have criticised the theory for violating the four canons of science.
-The concept of the immaterial mind can’t be:
+However, scientists criticise Dualism for violating the four canons of science.
+The concept of the immaterial mind can't be:

-- integrated into the simplest explanation of consciousness (there goes Parsimony);
+- Integrated into the simplest theory of consciousness (Parsimony)

-- placed in the neurological chain of command (up blows Determinism).
+- Placed in the neurological chain of command (Determinism)

 In short, there's no scientific place for an ethereal mind to explain the human experience, so scientific protocol states we mustn't infer its existence.

 But if your sense of self is not derived from a mind, soul, or intangible essence, then what are you?

 The 17th century philosopher and physician, John Locke, believed consciousness and the self is a matter of psychological continuity arising from physical brain processes.

 Locke's classic Essay Concerning Human Understanding suggests we're born with a blank slate, and the personal identity that develops is result of accumulated memories and ideas accessible to conscious awareness.